splunk/vscode-extension-splunk-soar/README.md

 Once the operation has completed, results will be displayed in the OUTPUT terminal.

+To re-execute the playbook keeping the same parameters and context, simply click on the refresh icon for that specific action in Playbook Runs View.

 By right-clicking on each playbook users can:
 * Inspect the playbook,
 * View the playbook code,